FernleafSystems/Shield-Security-for-WordPress/readme.txt

 = 4.0.0 =

 *   ADDED:      New Feature - Audit Trail
-*   ADDED:      Audit Trail options include: Plugins, Themes, Email, WordPress Core, Posts/Pages, WordPress Simple Firewall
+*   ADDED:      Audit Trail options include: Plugins, Themes, Email, WordPress Core, Posts/Pages, Shield plugin
 *   FIXED:      Full and proper cleanup of plugin options, crons, and databases upon deactivation.
 *   REMOVED:    Firewall Log.
-This is no longer an option and is instead integrated into the "WordPress Simple Firewall" Audit Trail.
+This is no longer an option and is instead integrated into the "Shield" Audit Trail.

 = 3.5.5 =